JoePallister/AreQuviersEquivalent/README.md

-This is a notebook to simplify calcualtions with quiver mutations.
+The QuiverMutation.ipynb notebook is to simplify calcualtions with quiver mutations.

 It has functions to: